kaiwanyawit-chawankul/homework-moodeng/README.md

 Goals

- - [ ] Create the RESTful API which support Synchonous and Asynchonus call
+ - [x] Create the RESTful API which support Synchonous and Asynchonus call
  - [ ] Use the Cassadran as the primary database
  - [ ] Redis as the cache
  - [ ] Kafka as a message broker
- - [ ] Containererize them into docker and be able to run locally via docker-compose
+ - [x] Containererize them into docker and be able to run locally via docker-compose

 TODO:
- - [ ] Learning sbt
+ - [x] Learning sbt
  - [ ] Learning Scala
+ - [ ] Learning Kotlin
- - [ ] Create an app
+ - [x] Create an app
  - [ ] Create infra
  - [ ] xxx
  - [ ] xxx